 Washburn University welcomes applications from all interested students.
 As a public institution, the university recognizes a responsibility to serve the variety of its students’ educational needs.
 Prospective students are always welcome to the campus and are encouraged to visit the campus prior to enrollment.
-The Office of Admissions, located in the Bradbury Thompson Alumni Center, arranges prospective students’ campus visits.
+The Office of Admissions, located in Morgan Hall Suite 100, arranges prospective students’ campus visits.

 From and after the Fall 2012 term, the following requirements for admission will apply.